Everton F.C.: Hill Dickinson Stadium

 Talks regarding a new Everton stadium began in 1996.
 The original plan was for a 60,000-seat stadium, followed by a proposal for a 55,000-seat stadium at King's Dock, which was rejected due to funding issues.
-In 2004, Everton entered talks with Liverpool F.C. about sharing a proposed stadium on Stanley Park, but negotiations broke down as Everton could not raise 50% of the costs.
+In 2004, Everton entered talks with Liverpool about sharing a proposed stadium on Stanley Park, but negotiations broke down as Everton could not raise 50% of the costs.

 Everton secured planning permission for the new Everton Stadium stadium in July 2021.
 Construction began in August 2021, with contractors Laing O'Rourke leading the project.
 The first phase involved infilling the dock with 500,000 cubic metres of sea-dredged sand and installing 2,500 vertical concrete piles.
 The stadium will have a capacity of 52,888 and is set to open for the start of the 2025–26 season, replacing Goodison Park, at an estimated cost of £760 million.
-16 May 2025 the stadium's first title sponsor was announced as Hill Dickinson, renaming the stadium to the Hill Dickinson Stadium.
+On 16 May 2025, the stadium's first title sponsor was announced as Hill Dickinson, renaming the stadium to the Hill Dickinson Stadium.

 Training grounds

 From 1966 to 2007, Everton trained at Bellefield in the West Derby area of Liverpool.
 In 2007, the club moved to the Finch Farm training complex in Halewood after acquiring it the previous year.
 The first team squad officially moved to the complex on 9 October 2007.
 The training ground is now used by both the Everton men and women's first team and the youth academy.
-The training ground features 10 full-size grass pitches across three slabs, one of which is a floodlit pitch along with a synthetic pitch with additional floodlights and dedicated training areas for fitness and goalkeeping training, as well as a recreated Goodison Park pitch.
+The training ground features ten full-size grass pitches across three slabs, one of which is a floodlit pitch along with a synthetic pitch with additional floodlights and dedicated training areas for fitness and goalkeeping training, as well as a recreated Goodison Park pitch.
 Within the training complex, there are changing facilities for senior players and academy players.
-Facilities include a fitness centre, a synthetic indoor training pitch, a hydrotherapy pool, a spa, a sauna, a physiotherapy room, a media centre, and a video lounge including a video editing suite.
+Facilities include a fitness centre, a synthetic indoor training pitch, a hydrotherapy pool, a spa, a sauna, a physiotherapy room, a media centre and a video lounge, including a video editing suite.